-Eminem has disclosed in his song Wicked ways that he has Aspergers:
+In his song Wicked Ways Eminem says he has Aspergers:

 Ever heard of Aspergers?
 It’s a rare condition